laro/Cilia/README.md

         - that is just out of scope,
     - no thread safety
         - A thread safety issue can easily lead to a deadlock or crash, but that is a reliabilty problem, usually IMHO not a security problem.
-        - While thread safety can be a hard problem, there are currently no plans to extend the C++ possibilities here (maybe because I am not aware of / familiar with good solutions).
+        - While thread safety can be a hard problem, there are currently no plans to extend the possibilities beyond plain C++ here (just because I am not aware of / familiar with good solutions).

 ## Two-Pass Compiler